top of page

 We tested two concept prototypes with patients.
 On the one above, the value proposition was based on a Pharmacist creating a bespoke Vitamin plan according to the patient's individual health conditions, goals and needs.

-Mapping out research findings and the user journey for buying Vitamins and Supplements.
+Mapping out assumption and research findings on the user journey for buying Vitamins and Supplements.

 2021